gmwhitehair/Project4CIS520/README.md

 Right now the number of lines read in from the file is set at 1,000,000 for each implementation.

 For PThreads the number of threads is set at 20.
-It can be altered under the LINE_COUNT variable at the top of main.c in ./3way-pthread
+It can be altered under the LINE_COUNT variable at the top of main.c

 MPI and OpenMP iterate through 1, 5, 10, and 20 threads.
 This cannot be altered.